 Posted on 28 March 2017

-Attracting over 75 delegates, the conference brought together members of the national and international photochemistry and photophysics community to highlight and discuss the most recent innovations.
+Attracting over 75 delegates from outside York, the conference brought together members of the national and international photochemistry and photophysics community to highlight and discuss the most recent innovations.

 Reflecting the diverse research interests and expertise offered at the Department of Chemistry, the meeting provided an excellent platform for networking and bringing insight to topics such as high level theory, time-resolved magnetic resonance, artificial photosynthesis and biomedical applications.
 With a strong focus on triggering lively discussions and interaction among a wide audience of academics, PhD students, postdoctoral researchers and industrialists, the conference hosted an outstanding programme of stimulating presentations from renowned scientists within the field.